top of page

 • Accelerate completing the stress response cycle through activities like exercise, meditation, finding social connection, finding a creative outlet, and getting a good rest.

-👉 Negativity Bias: Why the Bad Sticks More Than the Good
+👉 Negativity Bias: Notice the Bad, Overlook the Good

 Our brains are like "Velcro for negative experiences and Teflon for positive ones" - I love Kori’s visual from our conversation!